Healthdirect Free Australian health advice you can count on.

 • have a temperature or fever

-• If the person is unconscious and breathing, position them in the recovery position with the injured side down
+• If the person is unconscious and breathing, place them on their side.

-• if any part of the chest is bleeding, cover the area with a clean cloth or bandage, and apply consistent pressure to stop the bleeding — if this makes things worse, remove immediately
+• If any part of the chest is bleeding, cover the area with a clean cloth or bandage, and apply consistent pressure to stop the bleeding — if this makes things worse, remove it immediately.

-• if an object remains in the chest, it should NOT be removed
+• If an object remains in the chest, it should NOT be removed.
+Do not put pressure on the object, but place bandages around it.

 How are chest injuries diagnosed?